betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 ### Task management

-While journaling aims to help *you* to be a generally more productive person, task management enables productivity of a particular plan of action.
+While journaling aims to help *you* be a generally more productive person, task management enables productivity of a particular plan of action.
 If tasks are not managed, they can wind up being left undone or, maybe worse, done without respect for priorities.
 In turn, this circumstance can hurt longer-term goals.

+While journaling aims to help *you* be a generally more productive person, task management enables productivity of a particular plan of action.
+If tasks are not managed, they can end up being left undone or, maybe worse, done without respect for priorities.
+In turn, this circumstance can hurt longer-term goals.

-For many, the tactile acts of checking tasks off as done or moving tasks across a project board (e.g., Kanban) have great appeal because these provide a sense of progress.
+For many, the tactile acts of checking tasks off as done or moving tasks across a project board (e.g., Kanban) have great appeal because they provide a sense of progress.

 #### What goes into task management?

 When defining tasks, make them SMART -- specific, measurable, attainable, relevant, and timely.

 * **Specific**: Specify as many of the [Five W's](https://en.wikipedia.org/wiki/Five_Ws) as practical (Who is responsible?
 What is the definition of done?
 When does it need to be completed?
 Where does it need to happen?
 Why is it necessary?)
-* **Measurable**: Identify a quantifieable way for an observer to judge progress or completion.
+* **Measurable**: Identify a quantifiable way for an observer to judge progress or completion.
 What are the artifacts or evidence of progress or completion?
 * **Achievable**: Is everything needed (experience, skills, time, resources, etc.) to accomplish the task available?
 This may not always be clearly known before hand.
 * **Relevant**: Is the task related to broader goals and themes?
 * **Time-bound**: What is the deadline?
-Or what is the the maximum time you are willing to put into this task to move it forward?
+Or what is the maximum time you are willing to put into this task to move it forward?

-This information can help determine know how a task fits into larger goals, as well as when and how it should be done.
+This information can help determine how a task fits into larger goals, as well as when and how it should be done.

 Another useful tool for managing tasks is the [*Eisenhower Matrix*](https://en.wikipedia.org/wiki/First_Things_First_(book)), which divides tasks along two axes: "urgent and not urgent" and "important and not important".
 The approach suggests that you **DO** those tasks that are both urgent and important, **PLAN** those tasks that are not urgent but still important, **DELEGATE** those tasks that are urgent but not important and **ELIMINATE** those tasks that are neither urgent nor important.